Case Interview Practice

 Avoid these pitfalls when preparing for market entry cases:

-• Overlooking the importance of market research.
+• Ignoring the importance of market research.

-• Not considering the client's unique strengths.
+• Neglecting to consider the company’s unique strengths.

 Practice drills